ngcp-project/gcs-database-api/README.md

 4. In vscode, open a terminal (if not already open, press Crtl + \` or Command + \`)
 5. Check Dependencies
    5a.
 Make sure you have .NET installed (https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
    5b.
-Make sure you have Node js installed (https://nodejs.org/en/download)
+Make sure you have Node.js installed (https://nodejs.org/en/download)
    5c.
 Make sure you have NuGet packet manager extension installed in vscode
    5d.
 In vscode, Crtl/Command + Shift + P -> NuGet: Open NuGet Gallery
    5e.
 Search and install StackExchange.Redis